andreassommer/ifdiff/speedtracker/docs/README.md

 Another requirement is to avoid the use of extra software and infrastructure because there is nobody to manage it.
-Speedtracker should be callable from within MATLAB :registered: and use only MATLAB, OS commands, and Git.
+Speedtracker should be callable from within MATLAB &reg; and use only MATLAB, OS commands, and Git.

 Speedtracker aims to be compatible with Windows and Linux and with MATLAB versions from R2017a onward.